top of page

 How you see yourself shapes how you move through the world.

-Persistent self-doubt, harsh self-criticism, perfection pressure, or difficulty following through often reflect unstable internal evaluation patterns.
+Persistent self-doubt, harsh self-criticism, perfection pressure, or difficulty following through reflect unstable internal evaluation patterns.
+Over time, those patterns don’t stay internal—they shape your decisions, your actions, and what you believe you're capable of.

 Below are the primary areas of self-worth and identity support.